wandb/qualcomm-contest/README.md

 **To enter the competition:**
 - [Sign up](https://app.wandb.ai/login?signup=true) for W&B.
 - Download the [baseline notebook](https://github.com/wandb/qualcomm-contest/blob/master/SpaceInvaders_Baseline.ipynb) to get started.
-PLEASE NOTE: This notebook contains code for loading the gym environment, preprocessing data, and calcuating & logging the cumulate average reward metrics.
+PLEASE NOTE: This notebook contains code for loading the gym environment, preprocessing data, and calculating & logging the cumulative average reward metrics.
 - Submit your test runs [here](https://app.wandb.ai/wandb/spaceinvaders-challenge/benchmark/submit).
 See submissions instructions below.

 New to online contests with W&B, reinforcement learning and/or OpenAI gym?
 No problem!
 We have posted resources to help you understand the W&B Python libraries, supported frameworks, suitable algorithms and some articles on neural networks below under the Resources section.